mastodon/documentation/Using-Mastodon/FAQ.md

 You will find a preview of what the federated timeline of an instance looks like on their frontpage.
 Alternatively, to preview what an instance is saying, use [this preview tool](http://www.unmung.com/mastoview?url=mastodon.social&view=local) created by [Kevin Marks](https://mastodon.social/@kevinmarks).

 #### How do I get this on Android?
 If you use Chrome or Firefox for Android, you can add Mastodon to your homescreen.
 It will act as a native app in many ways including push notifications.
-Alternatively, try [Tusky](https://play.google.com/store/apps/details?id=com.keylesspalace.tusky).
+Alternatively, try [Tusky](https://play.google.com/store/apps/details?id=com.keylesspalace.tusky), [Mastalab](https://play.google.com/store/apps/details?id=fr.gouv.etalab.mastodon) or [Tootdon](http://tootdon.club/).

 #### How do I get this on iPhone?
 Try [Amaroq](https://itunes.apple.com/us/app/amaroq-for-mastodon/id1214116200).

-#### Are there other mobile/desktop/cli apps?
+#### Are there other mobile/desktop/CLI apps?
 [Yep.](Apps.md)

 #### How do I search?